joshu2991/joshu2991/README.md

-# 🎉 Welcome to My GitHub Profile! 🎉
+# Welcome to My GitHub Profile! 🎉

-Hi there! 👋 I'm **[Your Name]**, a Full Stack Web Developer with 7 years of experience in creating and deploying web platforms. 🚀
+Hi there! 👋 I'm **José Humberto Trueba**, a Full Stack Web Developer with 7 years of experience in creating and deploying web platforms. 🚀

 ### 💼 About Me
 I'm passionate about delivering high-quality web solutions and specialize in: